-Divorce and the subsequent break-up of any relationship and its associated family and home is a traumatic and stressful situation.
-Concerns about finances means it can become an adversarial and hostile process.
-Your aim should be to negotiate a divorce settlement that provides for each party and any dependents and which divides any assets fairly
+Divorce and the break up of any relationship, family and home is traumatic and stressful.
+Concerns about finances can soon make the process adversarial and more complex.
+You should aim to negotiate a divorce settlement that provides for each party and any dependents, with any assets divided fairly

-Conversely, if you are financially dependent on your spouse, you should ask for suitable arrangements to be made.
-If your spouse refuses to make adequate provision, you can apply to the court for an interim financial order, requiring your spouse to meet your financial needs until final agreement is reached.
+Conversely, if you are financially dependent on your spouse, ask for suitable arrangements to be made.
+If your spouse refuses, you can apply to the court for an interim financial order, requiring them to meet your financial needs until final agreement is reached.

 At the same time, there are some immediate steps you can take to protect yourself financially.

-The first priority is to look after the welfare and financial needs of any children: specifically, children under 16 and older children who are in full-time education or have special needs.
+The first priority is to look after the welfare and financial needs of any children, more specifically, children under 16 and older children who are in full-time education or have special needs.

-The needs of the children will include having a home to live in.
-In practice, this may mean that the children and one parent continue to live in the family home, but this is not automatically the case – particularly where limited total assets are available.
-In order to take into account both parents’ financial needs as well as the children, it might be necessary to sell the family home.
+Children's needs include having a home.
+In practice, this may mean they and one parent continue to live in the family home, but this is not automatically the case – particularly where limited total assets are available.
+To meet both parents’ financial needs and the children's, it might be necessary to sell the family home.

 In addition, the parent who no longer lives with the children will normally provide financial support.
-You can negotiate an agreement on child maintenance between yourselves, or you may involve the Child Maintenance Service.
+You can negotiate an agreement on child maintenance between yourselves or involve the Child Maintenance Service.

-Whether one party is somehow responsible for the breakdown of the marriage or ‘at fault’ (eg has committed adultery) rarely has any impact on what is legally considered to be a reasonable financial settlement.
+Whether one party is responsible for a marriage's breakdown or ‘at fault’ (eg: has committed adultery) rarely impacts on what is legally considered to be a reasonable financial settlement.

 Instead, key factors to be taken into account (apart from the needs of any children) include: